Advertisement

 Let go of guilt

-Women often experience a wide range of feelings after a breast cancer diagnosis, from sadness about how her life will change to fear and anxiety about the future.
-Patients may also develop a sense of guilt.
+A person can experience a wide range of feelings after a breast cancer diagnosis, from sadness about how life will change to fear and anxiety about the future.
+They may also feel guilty, perhaps for making others upset or thinking they’ll be a burden to people they love.

 “Guilt isn’t really healthy,” says Guaqueta.
 “I always counsel my patients not to try to find a ‘why.’”
 Instead, focus on moving forward and getting through your course of treatment, making healthy changes along the way.